 She is the author of ‘Smarter Homes: how technology will change your home life’ (2018) and ‘Creating a Culture of Innovation’ (2020).
 Alexandra was also the first UK distributor of the Arduino and founder of the Good Night Lamp which is in the permanent collection of the London Design Museum.
 She curated the London Internet of Things Meetup between 2011-2020 and helped the community create BetterIoT, a free checklist to help founders and product managers make more ethical decisions.

 She was named 1st in a list of 100 Internet of Things Influencers (Postscapes, 2016), 2nd in Top 100 Internet of Things Thought Leaders (Onalytica, 2014) and in the Top 100 Influencial Tech Women on Twitter (Business Insider, 2014).
-Furthermore, she’s been included in the longlist of Computer Weekly’s Most Influential Women in Tech in the UK (2017, 2018 & 2019).
+She’s been included in the longlist of Computer Weekly’s Most Influential Women in Tech in the UK every year between 2017 and 2022.